AdobeDocs/id-service.ja-JP/help/library/get-set/getanalyticsvisitorid.md

 **例 2**

-組織が猶予期間 `aid` を [使用している場合、IDサービスを完全に実装](../../reference/analytics-reference/grace-period.md) する前に、クエリ文字列にパラメーターが表示されます。サイトを訪問しているユーザーが新規であり、猶予期間を使用していない場合、訪問者は `mid` （ [!DNL Experience Cloud] ID）パラメーターを取得します。
+You will see the `aid` parameter in a query string when your organization is using a [grace period](../../reference/analytics-reference/grace-period.md) before fully implementing the ID service.
+If the user visiting your site is new, and you&#39;re not using a grace period, the visitor will get the `mid` ( [!DNL Experience Cloud] ID) parameter.

 >[!MORE_ LIKE_ THIS]
 >